rust-lang/book/src/ch01-02-hello-world.md

 file.

-The last line, `[dependencies]`, is the start of a section for you to list any crates that your project will depend on so that Cargo knows to download and compile those too.
+The last line, `[dependencies]`, is the start of a section for you to list any *crates* (which is what we call packages of Rust code) that your project will depend on so that Cargo knows to download and compile those too.
 We won't need any other crates for this project, but we will in the guessing game tutorial in the next chapter.

 Now let's look at `src/main.rs`: